On the van der Waerden numbers w(2;3,t): Computational results on

+In this context it makes sense to definitely forbid distance-values $0$, and thus pure literals are now eliminated.\footnote{That is, only eliminating those literals (by setting $\ol{x}$ to true) with $w_F(x) = 0$; these eliminations might create further pure literals, which will be eliminated when in the child node the branching variable is computed, and so on.} In Section \ref{sec:remsat} we see that \ttawsolver{} is faster than \ntawsolver{} on large palindromic problems due to a much reduced node-count, but on ordinary problems the node-count stays basically the same, and then the overhead for computing $p_{\tau}$ makes the \ttawsolver{} slower.

+The weights for \ttawsolver{} have been empirically determined as $w_2 = 7$, $w_4 = 0.31$, $w_5 = 0.19$, and then a factor of $\frac{1}{1.7}$; so starting with $w_2$ the next weights are obtained by multiplying with $1/7, 1/3.22, 1/1.63, 1/1.7, \dots$.\footnote{We consider the values for the weights as reasonable all-round values.
+A deeper understanding, based on the theory developed in \cite{Kullmann2007HandbuchTau}, is left for future investigations.}

-\section{Computational results on $w(2; 3, t)$}
+\section{Computational results on $\vdw(2; 3, t)$}

-This section is concerned with the numbers $w(2; 3, t)$.
-The discussion of the computation of $w(2; 3, 19)$ is the subject of Subsection \ref{sec:comp349}.
-Conjectures on the values of $w(2; 3, t)$ for $20 \leq t \leq 30$ are presented in Subsection \ref{sec:Somenewconjectures}, while further lower bounds for $31 \leq t \leq 39$ are given in Subsection \ref{sec:furtherlowerbounds}.
-Finally in Subsection \ref{sec:conjupb} we update the conjecture on the (quadratic) growth of $w(2; 3, t)$.
+This section is concerned with the numbers $\vdw(2; 3, t)$.
+The discussion of the computation of $\vdw(2; 3, 19)$ is the subject of Subsection \ref{sec:comp349}.
+Conjectures on the values of $\vdw(2; 3, t)$ for $20 \leq t \leq 30$ are presented in Subsection \ref{sec:Somenewconjectures}, and also further lower bounds for $31 \leq t \leq 39$ are given there.
+Finally in Subsection \ref{sec:conjupb}, we update the conjecture on the (quadratic) growth of $\vdw(2; 3, t)$.

-The lower bound $w(2; 3, 19)\geq 349$ was obtained by Kullmann \cite{kullmann0} using local search algorithms and it could not be improved any further using these incomplete algorithms (because, as we now know, the bound is tight).
+The lower bound $\vdw(2; 3, 19)\geq 349$ was obtained by Kullmann \cite{kullmann0} using local search algorithms and it could not be improved any further using these incomplete algorithms (because, as we now know, the bound is tight).
 An example of a good partition of the set $\set{1,2,\ldots,348}$ is as follows:

-To finish the search, i.e., to decide that a current lower bound of a certain van der Waerden number is exact, might require many years of CPU-time (perhaps trillions of years for the bigger lower bounds).
-Discovering a new van der Waerden number has always been a challenge as it requires to explore the search space completely, which has a size exponential in the number of variables in the corresponding satisfiability instance.
-To prove that an instance with $n$ variables is unsatisfiable, the DPLL algorithm has to implicitly enumerate all the $2^n$ solutions.
-So the algorithm systematically explores all possible solutions, however without actually explicitly evaluating all of them --- herein lies the strength (and the challenge) for SAT solving.
+To finish the search, i.e., to decide that a current lower bound of a certain van der Waerden number is exact, one might require many years of CPU-time.
+Discovering a new van der Waerden number has always been a challenge, as it requires to explore the search space completely, which has a size exponential in the number of variables in the corresponding satisfiability instance.
+To prove that an instance with $n$ variables is unsatisfiable, the DLL algorithm has to implicitly enumerate all the $2^n$ cases.
+So the algorithm systematically explores all possible cases, however without actually explicitly evaluating all of them --- herein lies the strength (and the challenge) for SAT solving.